-CBIS offers corporate and internet training, video/multimedia complete services corporations, internet web design services, skills management for manufacturing, communication and developmental skills, technical training programs, customized totalquality techniques, and other customized training programs.
+CBIS offers corporate and internet training, complete video/multimedia services for corporations, internet web design services, management skills for manufacturing, communication and developmental skills, technical training programs, customized total-quality techniques, and other customized training programs.
 Training is provided at the college's sites in Middletown and Meriden or at the client's on-site location.
 For information about CBIS and the Business & Industry Services Network, call 860-343-5710 or visit the website at: www.commnet.edu/bisn.